EDITION 10 about OBOO,

 stations.
 They are paid to be there.

 Their pay comes from your taxes.
-If, after paying taxes, you must also pay extra fees to
+If, after paying taxes to pay employees, you must also pay extra fees to

-obtain service, you may well ask "What did the County spend my taxes on?"
-And obtaining such extra fees was the real purpose of passing the Code.
+obtain service from employees, you may well ask "What do I pay taxes for?"
+And obtaining such extra fees -- unearned income for the County -- was the real purpose of passing the Code.
 Vlahovich optimistically said "The

 start up cost for the entire program, including Mr. Durgin’s salary